 Sustaining Hoosier Communities partners local communities with Indiana University faculty, students, and staff to improve and enrich the health, prosperity, and vitality of our region.

-Sustaining Hoosier Communities nurture a diversity of individuals and perspectives, fostering a strong social fabric and culture of civic engagement.
+Sustaining Hoosier Communities nurture a diversity of individuals and perspectives, fostering a strong social fabric and culture of equitable civic engagement.
 These communities demonstrate a lasting commitment to their people, economic opportunities, and places.

 Description of the video:

 [Bill Brown, Executive Director, Center for Rural Engagement]

 Sustaining Hoosier Communities is developing a very strong lasting trusting relationship between the University and the surrounding communities.